sunil-asteria/geoserver-publish/README.md

 docker run -it -p8080:8080 --mount type=bind,src=/home/sunil/Downloads/geoserver_datadir,target=/opt/geoserver_data --env INSTALL_EXTENSIONS=true --env COMMUNITY_EXTENSIONS="cog-azure cog-http" docker.osgeo.org/geoserver:2.26.x
 ```

-# Details:
+# Details
 The python file `geoserver.py` automatically creates a workspace if not already present, otherwise uses the existing workspace for updation.
 A GeoTiff store is created and the corresponding layer is published in GeoServer, for each of the GeoTiff file present in the input directory.
 Ultimately, a layer group is created and each of the published layers are added to the layer group.
 If the layer group already exists, then then existing layer group simply gets appended with the newly published layers.

 ## Naming conventions:

-Sample azure storage container (parameter to the code): `geo-data-clone`
+Sample azure storage container (A parameter to the code): `geo-data-clone`

-Sample input directory (i.e. the directory within the storage container where GeoTiff files are present.
+Sample input directory (i.e. the directory within the azure storage container where GeoTiff files are present.
 A parameter to the code): `Group-D/VIZAG/Cycle_01/GKONDURU-IP2`

-Sample GeoTiff blob path: `Group-D/VIZAG/Cycle_01/GKONDURU-IP2/IPS G KONDURU-IP2 SURYAPET_Orthomosaic_35_COG.tif`
+**Following are created by the python code, when an image gets published in GeoServer**:

-**Following are created by the python code, when the above image gets published**:
+Sample GeoTiff blob which gets published: `Group-D/VIZAG/Cycle_01/GKONDURU-IP2/IPS G KONDURU-IP2 SURYAPET_Orthomosaic_35_COG.tif`

 Workspace name: `VIZAG`